dynamsoft-docs/barcode-reader-docs-mobile/programming/android/faq/drivers-license-extraction.md

 ---
 layout: default-layout
-title: How is the driver's license sample able to extract the information into readable fields?
-Is DBR responsible for this function?
+title: How to Extract the Driver’s Information from a PDF417 Barcode?
 keywords: Dynamsoft Barcode Reader, FAQ, Mobile, tech basic, android, driver license, info
-description: How is the driver's license sample able to extract the information into readable fields?
-Is DBR responsible for this function?
+description: How to Extract the Driver’s Information from a PDF417 Barcode?
 needAutoGenerateSidebar: true
 ---

-# How is the driver's license sample able to extract the information into readable fields?
-Is DBR responsible for this function?
+# How to Extract the Driver’s Information from a PDF417 Barcode?

 [<< Back to FAQ index](index.md)